kylepeeler/kylepeeler/README.md

 <h1 align="center">Hey, I'm Kyle Peeler! 👋</h1>

-I am a front-end focused developer 👨‍💻 living in Broad Ripple, IN.
+I am a front-end focused developer 👨‍💻 living in San Diego, California.
 I love all things React ⚛️, and am passionate about creating intuitive and beautiful user experiences through the Web.

-- 💼 I'm currently 👀 looking for my next opportunity!
+- 💼 I'm currently working on the Wallet & Payments team at  Apple!
 - ✏️ Learning in public at [kylepeeler.codes](https://kylepeeler.codes)
 - 🔭 Currently working on rebuilding my personal website + blog
-- 🌱 I’m currently learning `Next.js` & `TypeScript`
+- 🌱 I’m currently learning `Vue.js` & `TypeScript`
-- 👯 I’m looking to collaborate on open source front-end tooling
 - 💬 Ask me about `React`, `Redux`, `Storybook` or other front-end technologies
 - 📫 How to reach me: `kylepeeler at hey dot com`
 - 😄 Pronouns: `he/him`